linuxcaffe/tw-subtask-sh/README.md

 $ tw 142 annot '[ ] Pick up letters at the Post office proj:admin pri:h +mail +car'
 ```

-or (better) using subtw, as in;
+or (better) using subtw with the -c flag, as in;

 ```
-$ subtw 142 Pick up letters at the Post office proj:admin pri:h +mail +car
+$ subtw -c 142 Pick up letters at the Post office proj:admin pri:h +mail +car
 ```

 then task 142 has a(nother) subtask/annotation.
 It exists only as metadata of 142 until it is "invoked".